sanjays1/dataone/textbookV2/DataTables/Overview.md

 ### Describing the Data (Data Dictionaries)

-It might be a little interesting why we described in such detail the LEGO set data.
+It might interesting why we described in such detail the LEGO set data.
 Isn't it possible to tell just from looking at the table what the the data is all about?

 Unfortunately, not always.
 While this dataset is pretty straightforward sometimes the data you receive might not be so obvious.